JyothiKumar03/job_search_dashboard/README.md

 4. **Responsive Design**: The platform is designed to be responsive and work well on different screen sizes, including mobile devices.
 This ensures a consistent user experience across various devices.

+## Extra Added Featurs

+**Implemented Key board accessibility feature where user can access the application with keyboard as well alongside with mouse**

 ## Technology Stack

 The Candidate Application Platform is built using the following technologies: